axibase/atsd-use-cases/trends/presidential-trends/README.md

 Despite significant decreases in the certain areas of the consumer price index, specifically **Food and Beverages** and **Housing** costs where the erstwhile growing trend was not only halted but reversed, the impact of the Great Recession which is generally considered to have begun with the 2008 financial crisis <sup>[3](http://knowledge.wharton.upenn.edu/article/great-recession-american-dream/)</sup> resulted in a net increase in overall inflation.
 Especially hard hit was the energy sector, whereby decreasing energy costs of energy were monumentally reversed and grew over 30% in just a year.
 Worth noting is the 77% growth in the same metric from July 2007 to July 2008 at the end of George W. Bush's second term as president.

 Unsurprisingly, a second victim of the global economic downturn was the labor market.
 Although, again, the amount that this growth can be attributed to President Obama is debatable.
 Unemployment indeed grew, but in an atmosphere of general unemployment growth, only a portion of the increase can be attributed to Obama-era policy.
-In fact, both the **Civilian Unemployement Rate** and **Civilian Labor Force Participation Rate** grew almost negligibly, under 2% each.
+In fact, both the **Civilian Unemployment Rate** and **Civilian Labor Force Participation Rate** grew almost negligibly, under 2% each.

 The main sticking point of President Obama's presidency, and indeed, a likely factor in how it will be reflected upon in the future, was the massive increase in the federal debt.
 In just the first year of his administration, the total public debt grew nearly 15%, and the by the end of his eight-year two-term presidency, had more than doubled. <sup>[4](http://www.crfb.org/blogs/has-president-obama-doubled-national-debt)</sup> After such monumental growth, the debt-to-GDP ratio exceeded 100% for the first time in United States history.